 First, they are the best.
-Brisk Silver Racing spark plugs have a better ignitability than conventional performance spark plugs, and offer better performance and reliability in high boost, nitrous or high compression applications.
+Brisk Silver Racing spark plugs have a better ignitability than conventional performance spark plugs, and offer superior performance and reliability in high boost, nitrous or high compression applications.
 Silver is an element with the most free electrons, and is the best electrical and thermal (heat) conductor of all metals!
 Better than gold, copper …and many times better than Iridium.
 The Brisk Silver Racing plugs have a fine wire center electrode (not just the tip), which gives more room for insulator between the center electrode and spark plug shell.
 More insulation results in a durable spark plug with high dielectric strength, which is the most important spark plug parameter in forced induction applications.

 When you replace the spark plugs, always apply anti-seize to the spark plug threads and dielectric grease on the inside of the coil pack connector boots.
 This will ensure the plugs can be easily removed in the future and displace the air inside the rubber boots, which will in turn prevent carbon tracking and misfires under boost.
 We include four gram packets of dielectric connector grease and anti-seize lubricant with all spark plug shipments.
 Recommended torque value when installing in aluminum cylinder heads is 8 to 14 foot-pounds.

-- RR12YS are approximately one heat range colder than stock, have projected tips just like OEM and come pre-gapped in the sweet spot of .026 to .028”.
-We recommend these for 14 to 19 psi of boost.
+RR12YS are approximately one heat range colder than stock, have projected tips just like OEM and come pre-gapped in the sweet spot of .026 to .028”.
+We recommend these for 13 to 19 psi of boost.
 These will last a little longer than the RR12S plugs.

-- RR12S have non-projected tips, and are approximately one half heat range colder than RR12YS.
+RR12S have non-projected tips, and are approximately one half heat range colder than RR12YS.
 This plug style is better for reducing unwanted detonation in higher boost applications.
 However, these will foul easier than projected tip spark plugs.
-We recommend these for 20 to 24 psi of boost.
+We recommend these for 20 to 26 psi of boost.
 They should be gapped at .020 to .024″.
 These will provide better performance than the RR12YS plugs.

-- RR10S also have non-projected tips, and are approximately another heat range colder than RR12S.
-We recommend these for 25 to 30 psi of boost.
+RR10S also have non-projected tips, and are approximately another heat range colder than RR12S.
+We recommend these for 27 to 33 psi of boost.
 They should be gapped at .016 to .018″.
 You will want these plugs when you upgrade your turbos.